 Agents are representatives for the named taxable person.
 No specific relationship is implied.
 Sometimes a neighborhood sent one person to pay everyone’s taxes and his name appears in several entries.
 Often a family member is an agent.
 When women appeared as taxable persons, a male agent usually represented them.

 Are there special applications for African American research in early tax digests?

-The early tax digests provide a number of important possibilities for African-American history and genealogy.
-With the loss of early census records, the tax digests are among the better sources for understanding the demography of slavery.
-Consistently from 1783 until 1820 the tax digests reflect varying rates of taxation on ownership of slaves.
-By analyzing the amount paid the researcher can determine the number of slaves owned by the taxpayer.
-(Later in the century, the census schedule of slave-owners provides a much better source for this type of information.)
-It is notable that in the late eighteenth century to the early nineteenth century, slaveholders on the Savannah River removed their slaves to South Carolina to avoid Georgia’s heavier rate of taxation.
+With the loss of early census records, the tax digests are useful for understanding the demography of slavery.
+Tax digests usually include the number of enslaved persons for which tax was paid.
+They can be used along with Federal Census returns for the number of enslaved persons owned by individual taxpayers.
+Note that in the late eighteenth century to the early nineteenth century, slaveholders on the Savannah River removed their slaves to South Carolina to avoid Georgia’s heavier rate of taxation.

 What is a homestead exemption?

 Why is my ancestor listed on the tax digests owning land before the date of the grant?

-Land that had been surveyed for an individual was subject to taxation even though the land had not yet been granted to that individual.
-Many land grants in Georgia were not made final for years after the land had been granted by petition (bounty and headright) or by lottery draw in the land lotteries.
+Land that had been surveyed for an individual was subject to taxation even though the grantee had not yet completed all the requirements to receive the land grant.
+Many land grants in Georgia were not made final for several years after the land had been granted by petition (bounty and headright) or by lottery draw in the land lotteries.
 In the land lotteries, grantees who purchased reverted lots not claimed by the original winner often did not receive their grants for years after the original lottery drawing.